Altandi railway station

-Altandi railway station is located on the Beenleigh line in Queensland, Australia.
-It is one of three stations serving the Brisbane suburb of Sunnybank, the others being Sunnybank and Banoon.
+Altandi is a railway station in Australia operated by Queensland Rail on the Beenleigh and Varsity Lakes lines.
+It opened in 1933 and serves the Brisbane suburb of Sunnybank.
+It is a ground level station, featuring one island platform with two faces and one side platform.

 In 2008, an upgrade of the station was completed as part of the Salisbury to Kuraby triplication project.
 This included converting the eastern platform to an island, and a new footbridge with lifts.

 History

 A siding was lobbied for in the 1930s by the Runcorn Progress Association.
 A platform was first built at Altandi in 1933.
 It was officially named on 13 July 1934.
 The name was chosen based on an Aboriginal word for gum trees found in the area.

 Services

 Altandi is served by all stops Beenleigh line services from Beenleigh and Kuraby to Bowen Hills and Ferny Grove.

 It is also served by limited stops Gold Coast line services from Varsity Lakes to Bowen Hills, Doomben and Brisbane Airport Domestic.